Technology Transfer at the Child Mind Institute

 Description and Usage.
 The position tracking wearable device uses thermal sensors to track its position relative to the body.
 This innovative standalone approach to position tracking without cameras has the potential to increase the accuracy of measuring movement in real time.
 The device is also lightweight, non-intrusive and self-contained, making it ideal for integrating into augmented or virtual reality systems.
-See the description of our gesture recognition wearable device, which also serves to track position of the hand with respect to the head and torso, but for a more narrow application (monitoring of body-focused repetitive behaviors).
+See the description of our gesture recognition wearable device, which also serves to track position of the hand with respect to the head and torso, but more specifically for monitoring and feedback to reduce face touching and body-focused repetitive behaviors.

 Results and Future.
 This wearable device is currently a prototype.
 We are currently seeking opportunities to commercialize for widespread use in position tracking for console game playing, VR, AR, etc.

 Drug Overdose Detector

 Status and Patent.
 Our drug overdose detector is a prototype for a wearable device.